-Signs my child is ready for adult care
+Signs an adolescent is ready for adult care

-Got Transition®, a federally funded national resource on healthcare transition, says there are key questions to ask yourself.
+Got Transition®, a federally funded national resource on healthcare transition, says there are key questions to ask.

-- Does your child see a doctor that sees adult patients, or a doctor who only sees children?
+- Do they see a doctor that sees adult patients, or a doctor who only sees children?

-- Does your child know the phone number of their doctor’s office?
+- Do they know the phone number of their doctor’s office?

-- Does your child know what to do if they feel really sick but the office is closed?
+- Do they know what to do if they feel really sick but the office is closed?

-- Is your child prepared for a health emergency?
+- Are they prepared for a health emergency?
 Do they have their "Medical ID" information (their medical conditions, medications, allergies, emergency contract, and insurance information) stored in their phone?

-- Does your child have health insurance?
-If not, do you know how to help them get health insurance?
+- Do they have health insurance?
+If not, do they know how to get health insurance?

-- Does your child know how their health care privacy changes at age 18?
+- Do they know their health care privacy changes at age 18?

-Take Got Transition’s “Is your child ready to transition to adult health care” quiz
+Parents: Take Got Transition’s "Is your child ready to transition to adult health care?” quiz

 Got Transition resources